 428614342 714270227538492 6607242153220012327 n.jpg

-Upon receiving the message, the Fanpage Administration Board reported to the Provincial Police Department's Board of Directors to direct and discuss with the Provincial Police Department's Youth and Women's Committee to urgently mobilize Youth Union members who are on duty and have blood type O to donate blood.
+Upon receiving the message, the Fanpage Administration Board reported to the Provincial Police Department's Board of Directors to direct and discuss with the Provincial Police Youth and Women's Committee to urgently mobilize the Youth Union members who are on duty and have blood type O to donate blood.

 Immediately, Corporal Giang Xe Me - PC07 Department and Sergeant Tong Trung Thanh - PK02 Department volunteered to donate blood to transfuse for Mr. Quyen.
 With blood and timely transfusion, the patient overcame the danger.

 Immediately after her brother was rescued, Ms. Lo Thi Thuong, on behalf of her family, sent a letter of thanks to the Lai Chau Provincial Police.
 In the letter, Ms. Thuong wrote: The police officers always think of and provide timely help to the people...
-The police officers donated precious drops of blood to save the lives of people in danger.
+The police officers donated their precious blood to save the lives of people in danger.